ljmfong/Poecilia_picta_Evol_Hist/README.md

 # _Poecilia picta_ Evolutionary History Pipeline
-This directory contains scripts and pipelines used in the Evolutionary history of the Poecilia picta sex chromosome by: xxxx.
+This directory contains scripts and pipelines used in the Evolutionary history of the Poecilia picta sex chromosome by: Fong et al.2023 _GBE_
 For further questions, please contact Lydia Fong: ljmfong@zoology.ubc.ca

 The following pipeline is split into 4 parts and is labelled in the respective directories.